First, engine piston rings, have one of the most important jobs. Because, they seal the combustion chamber, while dissipating heat.

 The Second Grove Holds, The Wiper Ring (sometimes called the scraper ring)

-They have a tapered face construction, and are used to further seal the combustion chamber.
-And, as the name suggests, they assist in wiping the cylinder wall clean, of any excess oil and impurities.
+They have a tapered face construction.
+And, are used to further seal the combustion chamber.
+Also, as the name suggests, they assist in wiping the cylinder wall clean, of any excess oil and impurities.
 So, if gases were able to pass by the compression ring, they would be blocked, by the wiper ring.

 The Third Grove Holds, The Oil Rings